How to save your business money this financial year

 Premiums continue to rise each and every year, some as much as 600 per cent, and with this often being one of the biggest costs it’s unsurprising that you need to look for a better deal.
 One bad day and unfortunate incident could lead to major financial problems for you.
 Here are five ways to trim the premiums without slacking on your needs:

 - Need analysis – Is it public liability, worker compensation or property insurance that you require?
+If you’re a tradesman, you may want to protect your business with subcontractors insurance.
 Make sure that you aren’t paying for anything that you don’t need, are you down for burglary insurance?
 Why not install security systems?

 - Safety improvement – All business owners have liability for one thing or another, so by finding ways to increase employee and customer safety can lead to a lower need for insurance.
 Have a word with a safety expert, and see what you can do in the office or store to reduce potential hazards.